 VA7URX – Thanks for a great contest!

-VE2FK – NEWE QSO PARTY was so nice this year again, even without mobiles because it was full of good operator.
-Not too many learning code… I am dreaming going W1 and doing it mobile one year hi.
+VE2FK – NEWE QSO PARTY was so nice this year again, even without mobiles because it was full of good operators.
+Not too many learning code… I am dreaming of going to W1 and doing it mobile one year hi.